the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ### Legal-RSE
 With the prevalence of software, we foresee the need for RSEs that specialize in legal questions around software.
-They are the go-to person if people have a question about licensing, mixing and matching software, and/or patenting.
+They are the go-to person if people have a question about licensing, mixing and matching of software as well as patenting or copyright.
+The publication of research software also requires knowledge about particular laws or regulatory frameworks concerning data protection, like the GDPR within the EU [@GDPR].
+Familiarity with legal aspects of cybersecurity and export control in science and research (see [@ExportControl] for Germany) complete the competencies of those RSEs.

 ### Data-focused RSE
 RSEs working at the flourishing intersection between data science and RSE.
 They are skilled in cleaning data and/or running data analyses and can help researchers in setting up their analysis pipeline and/or research data management (RDM) solutions.
 When the field requires research on sensitive data or information, e.g. patient information in medicine, this RSE should have knowledge about secure transfer methods and/or ways to anonymize the data.
+As part of RDM, this RSE profile includes support at all stages research data undergo in the so call research data lifecycle, with synchronous data management processes.
+Those processes implement established best practices for planning and documenting of data acquisition in a data management plan (DMP) as well as for management, storage and preservation of data, and publication and sharing of data in repositories according to the FAIR principles [@FAIR].

 ### OpenScience RSE
 Open Science and FAIRness of Data and Software are increasingly important topics in research, as exemplified by the demand of an increasing amount of research funding agencies requiring openness.